ndellagrotte/NanoSonic/README.md

 ## 🙏 Acknowledgments

 ### AutoEQ Project
 NanoSonic's parametric EQ profiles are sourced from the [AutoEQ project](https://github.com/jaakkopasanen/AutoEq) by Jaakko Pasanen.
-AutoEQ provides scientifically measured frequency response corrections for thousands of headphones, bringing them closer to a neutral reference sound.
+AutoEQ provides scientifically measured frequency response corrections for thousands of headphones, bringing them closer to a more widely-preferred Harman sound.

 **AutoEQ License**: MIT License
 **Database**: Includes measurements from:
 - oratory1990 (Reddit)
-- crinacle
+- Crinacle
-- Rtings
+- RTINGS.com
 - Super Review
 - And many other contributors